Grassland Conservation Program

-Grasslands are susceptible to damage and degradation since native grasses can not compete with many introduced pasture grasses, aggressive weed species, livestock over-grazing, irrigation and forest encroachment.
+Grasslands are susceptible to damage and degradation since native grasses cannot compete with many of the introduced pasture grasses, aggressive weed species, livestock over-grazing, irrigation and forest encroachment.
 There is growing consensus that parks and other protected areas do not sufficiently address the growing problems of habitat loss and species sustainability.

-Note: Whatever costs that you claim as matching, may not be reimbursed through other cost share programs.
+Note: Costs that are claimed as matching may not be reimbursed through other cost-share programs.
 For example, if you show the cost of prescribed burning as your match, you cannot be paid to burn by NRCS for that same project, unless the cost to burn exceeds the NRCS cost share.
-In that case, you may claim the additional expense as match on the landowner match form.
+In that case, you may claim the additional expense as the match on the landowner match form.

 Native Prairie Outreach Project

 In 2008, CPNRD began conducting the Native Prairie Outreach Project at Husker Harvest days, distributing native prairie seed packets and educational materials to approximately 1,500 people annually including approximately 300 packets of seed totaling 11 acres worth of restored prairie are handed out.
 Visitors to the booth are also given information on native plant propagation and patch-burn grazing systems.
 The event is sponsored by CPNRD, other NRDs, with assistance from NARD.